 Due to the lengthy application process, it’s typically a good idea to apply for a work permit (officially called the “Employment Authorization Document,” or EAD) at the same time as filing your other paperwork.
 After submitting your marriage-based green card application, you’ll receive your work permit — usually within around 150 days, though USCIS processing times are getting longer due to a backlog of applications.

 If your H-1B visa expires while your green card case is pending and you don’t have a separate work permit, you’ll have to stop working until you receive work authorization again.

 The work permit application (Form I-765) is free to file and won’t impact the outcome of your green card application.
 Many applicants file work permit applications as a preventive measure in case their H-1B visa expires while they’re waiting for their green card.

-For the flat rate of $995, Boundless helps you complete your entire spousal visa application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
-Find out more, or get started today!
+Boundless helps you complete your entire spousal visa application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+Learn more.

 Path 2: If you’re married to a green card holder